S-AJAD/raha-chatbot/README.md

 # raha-chatbot
 Raha is a simple chatbot based on RASA NLU and RASA Core.
-Raha composed of two parts. one of them is it's server and the other one is a simple android app.
-The server is written by Python and android app is written by React-Native.
+Raha composed of two parts.
+Raha acts like a virtual doctor.
+However, it is a friend when you need a friend.
+The server is written by Python.
 Raha was my major project when I was studying bachelor of science in computer science at Ferdowsi University of Mashhad and I develop it in 2019.

 # How to run